 MTMOD Summer School

-The MTMOD Summer School is a project-based intensive learning experience in earthquake science and computational geophysics.
-The instructional team is made up of researchers of the Megathrust Modeling Framework project (https://sites.utexas.edu/mtmod/), which is an NSF-funded Frontier Research in Earth Science collaborative effort to advance our understanding of megathrust earthquakes.
+The MTMOD Summer Schools were a project-based intensive learning experience in earthquake science and computational geophysics.
+The instructional team is made up of visitors and researchers of the Megathrust Modeling Framework project (https://sites.utexas.edu/mtmod/), which is an NSF-funded Frontier Research in Earth Science collaborative effort to advance our understanding of megathrust earthquakes.

 2023